noidexe/Enjin-Coin-Documentation/docs/unity.md

 #### Creating items
 ![Cryptoitems Create Item](../docs/images/unity_cryptoitems_create2.png)

-When you click **CREATE** on the main panel you will be brought to the the Create Cryptoitem panel.
+When you click **CREATE** on the main panel you will be brought to the Create Cryptoitem panel.

 In the top left, you'll be able to see what wallet you are using, and the ENJ balance you have in that wallet.
 If you need to change wallets, you can unlink the current wallet and link the wallet